Hornbills

 This species, also known as the black-and-white-casqued hornbill, lives in rainforests.
 It has a patchy distribution south of the Sahara, from Guinea eastwards to western Kenya, with an isolated population in north-eastern Angola.

-The specific name is from the Latin sub (‘near to’), and cylindricus, the specific name of the brown-cheeked hornbill (B. cylindricus), thus ‘the one resembling brown-cheeked hornbill’.
-Cylindricus is derived from the Greek kylindros (‘cylinder’), presumably referring to the somewhat cylinder-shaped casque of these two birds.
+The specific name is derived from the Latin sub (‘near to’), and cylindricus, the specific name of the brown-cheeked hornbill (B. cylindricus), thus ‘the one resembling brown-cheeked hornbill’.
+Cylindricus is derived from Ancient Greek kylindros (‘cylinder’), presumably referring to the somewhat cylinder-shaped casque of these two birds.

 Grey-cheeked hornbill, swallowing some large insect, Kakamega Forest, western Kenya.
 (Photos copyright © by Kaj Halberg)